Kim-Leigh/pdsnd_github/README.md

 This code code to imports the data and provides descriptive statistics about the data.
 It also takes in _raw input_ from the user to create an interactive experience in the terminal to present these statistics.

+### Getting started
+Software you will need:
+* Python 3, NumPy, and pandas installed using Anaconda
+* A text editor, like Sublime or Atom.
+* A terminal application (Terminal on Mac and Linux or Cygwin on Windows)

 ### Files used
 Data files used: